parttimenerd/hello-ebpf/README.md

 - Allow writing eBPF programs in Java

 These plans might change, but I'll try to keep this up to date.
-I'm open for suggestions, contributions and ideas.
+I'm open to suggestions, contributions, and ideas.

 Contributing
 ------------
-Contributions are welcome, just open an [issue](https://github.com/parttimenerd/hello-ebpf/issues/new) or a [pull request](https://github.com/parttimenerd/hello-ebpf/pulls).
+Contributions are welcome; just open an [issue](https://github.com/parttimenerd/hello-ebpf/issues/new) or a [pull request](https://github.com/parttimenerd/hello-ebpf/pulls).
 Discussions take place in the [discussions](https://github.com/parttimenerd/hello-ebpf/discussions) section of the GitHub repository.

-I'm happy to include more example programs, API documentation or helper methods, as well as links to repositories and projects that use this library.
+I'm happy to include more example programs, API documentation, or helper methods, as well as links to repositories and projects that use this library.

 License
 -------
 Apache 2.0, Copyright 2023 SAP SE or an SAP affiliate company, Johannes Bechberger and contributors

 _This is a side project.
-The amount of time that I'm able to invest might vary over time._
+The amount of time I can invest might vary over time._